kissdaniel/lattics/docs/source/examples/drug_treatment/drug_treatment.rst

 LattiCS implementation
 ----------------------

-The presented experiment will be implemented in LattiCS in two distinct forms: first, using a homogeneous simulation space similar to the ODE model (which allows for fast simulation runs and can serve as a surrogate model for parameter estimation), and subsequently, using a three-dimensional simulation space.
+We will implement the experiment in LattiCS in two ways.
+Initially, a homogeneous simulation space (mirroring the ODE model) will serve as a surrogate model for parameter estimation.
+This will be followed by a two-dimensional simulation space to specifically model a slice of a spatial tumor.
+When LattiCS uses a homogeneous simulation space, it disregards all spatial properties of agents and substrates, significantly accelerating the simulation.
+This simplifies the model to only tracking cell counts and average substrate concentrations, similar to an ODE model.
+However, unlike a deterministic ODE model, the agent-based approach still uses stochastic update steps, meaning simulation results may differ due to random effects (e.g., in cell division or cell death).

 Following the selection of the simulation space, the model setup will proceed in two major steps: first, tuning the parameters of the drug introduced during the treatments, and subsequently, adding the agents that describe the tumor tissue cells to the model.